-Naesala positioned herself next to Sylvis and pulled her pistol.
+Naesala positioned herself next to Sylvis and unsheathed her daggers.
 Keira aimed one of her daggers directly at Naesala.
 "Yes, you're the reason they're here."
-Naesala repeated, "You're the reason Lord Varen was left defenseless during an attack on our base.
+Naesala repeated, "You're the reason Lord Varen was left defenseless during a deadly battle.
 Every move you make puts more lives at risk."

 "And if he hadn't, we would've lost more knights," Keira asserted, positioning herself protectively between Naesala and Inias.
 "And you'd be a pile of ash."
 She shot her onyx eyes at Sylvis and pointed her other dagger straight for him.
-Naesala aimed her pistol at Keira forcing her to step back.
+Naesala aimed her own dagger at Keira's throat, prompting Keira to step back.
 "All we're asking is for him to stay out of the way," Naesala said pointing her other dagger at Inias.